discordjs/guide/guide/popular-topics/errors.md

 ### EmbedBuilder field names may not be empty.

-This error originates from calling `EmbedBuilder#addFields()` with a field object's `name` property or `value` property as an empty string.
+This error originates from calling `EmbedBuilder#addFields()` with a field object's `name` property as an empty string.
 If you would like the title to be empty for a reason, you should use a zero width space, which can be input as `\u200b`.

+In conjunction with the previous error, this error results from calling `EmbedBuilder#addFields()` with a field object's `value` property as an empty string.
+You can use a zero-width space if you would like this blank.

 ### The messages must be an Array, Collection, or number.